benhamin/portfolio/Google APP Script (GAS)/README.md

 ## Pokemon Fetch
 ![](pokemon.gif)

-Fetches list of pokemon generations by using the public PokeAPI REST framework API This will create a new sheet and populate the data and then format it.
+Fetches list of pokemon generations by using the public PokeAPI REST framework API.
+This will create a new sheet, populate the data, and then format it.

 ## Fetch JSON
 This is a Google App Script to fetch Data from a JSON file.